A Layman's Guide to selecting a Latin Vulgate Bible for reading and study

 A revision is modification of an existing version but the changes were not extensive enough to deem it 'a new version'.
 For example: The original Douay Rheims Bible of 1582-1610 was revised by Bishop Richard Challoner in 1749-1752.
 Even though the changes were exhaustive, fidelity to the original was definitely a factor in the creation of it.

-An edition is simply a breakdown of a version or revision- referring to particular printing by a particular publisher.
+An edition references a particular printing by a particular publisher.

 To once again use the Douay Rheims Bible as an example: The original Douay Rheims Bible was first printed in 1582 (NT) and 1609-1610 (OT).